Preston weather forecast: This is when the sun will return to Preston

 What is the long-term forecast for Preston?

-The rest of the week is then set to see a mixture of sunny spells, cloud and rain, with temperatures ranging from 8-12C.
+However, Friday will be a lot brighter with bright sunshine forecast throughout the afternoon.
+The weekend is then set to see a mixture of sunny spells and cloud, with temperatures ranging from 8-10C.

-Friday will see some sunny spells, with Saturday and Sunday set to see bright sunshine throughout the day.

 Looking further ahead, the beginning of November is set to see changeable and windy weather, with bands of rain or showers, interspersed with drier, quieter spells, according to the Met Office.